 Read more about how a VET qualification fits your education pathway.

 Is VET for me?

 You can benefit from a VET qualification at different times throughout your career or education.

-Participating in a VET course while at school can:
+Participating in a VET course while at school may:

-- provide credit points toward your Queensland Certificate of Education
+- provide credit toward your Queensland Certificate of Education

 - support your transition to employment, vocational and higher education.